myafka/HN-API-Docs/Use cases.md

 You can use Firebase SDK to create a mobile app for Android and iOS.
 To get started, visit the [Firebase setup instructions](https://firebase.google.com/docs/).

-Here is an example of a ready-made [Swift app](https://github.com/timshim/Hackery).
+Here is an example of a [Swift app](https://github.com/timshim/Hackery).